Transform Tools

 7:10

-At the far right of the dialog two buttons are available to move the crop selection automatically to the horizontal or vertical center of the image.
+Two buttons are available at the far right of the dialog to move the crop selection automatically to the horizontal or vertical center of the image.

 At the very bottom line of the dialog, the Max.
 Ratio button lets you set the crop area size to the maximum size according to the current aspect ratio settings and orientation.